 Our students will explore and develop skills in using various mediums to express themselves and their understandings.
 In our Preschool Classes they will explore a variety of techniques used by famous artists and actually use these techniques to create their own interpretations.
 Our students will experiment, experience, discover and share ideas about the various items they create.
 They will also begin to work on skills of identifying primary and secondary colors, give order to arrangements in a piece, identify variations in darkness and light, arrange objects in formal and informal balance, create texture in form, understand repetition in works of art and give expressions to the faces of people they draw.
 Our Atelier (central studio) will provide the necessary space for our children to explore and develop their artistic and creative skills.

 As part of the Preschool, Kindergarten I and Kindergarten II curriculum, students begin their exposure to world languages and cultures through a variety of topics including greetings, weather expressions, colors, numbers and holiday themes.
 The children learn about customs and traditions through songs, stories and projects that involve them in global communication.
 Through classroom activities that focus on cultural awareness, the students gain an understanding of and appreciation for the experiences of children in distant lands.
 Exposure to world cultures is one of the best ways to promote creative thinking and open mindedness.
-At Whitehouse Preparatory School, children are exposed to three of the most important languages in today’s global environment – English, Spanish and Chinese.
+At Whitehouse Preparatory School, children are exposed to two of the most important languages in today’s global environment – English and Spanish.

 “Educators say that the youngest brains have the greatest aptitude for absorbing language and that someone who is bilingual at a young age will have an easier time learning a third or fourth language later on.
-Compared with adults or even high school students, young children are better able to learn German with near-native pronunciation or mimic the subtle tones of Mandarin.”
+Compared with adults or even high school students.

 — Maria Gold, Washington Post Staff Writer